HL7/bulk-data/spec/export/index.md

       <td><span class="label label-info">optional</span></td>
       <td><span class="label label-info">optional</span></td>
       <td>FHIR Reference</td>
       <td>Not applicable to system level export requests.
 When provided, the server SHALL NOT return resources in the patient compartments belonging to patients outside of this list.
-If a client requests patients who do are not present on the server (or in the case of a group level export, who are not members of the group), the server SHOULD return details via an OperationOutcome resource in an error response to the request.<br /><br />
+If a client requests patients who are not present on the server (or in the case of a group level export, who are not members of the group), the server SHOULD return details via an OperationOutcome resource in an error response to the request.<br /><br />
       Servers unable to support <code>patient</code> SHOULD return an error and OperationOutcome resource so clients can re-submit a request omitting the <code>patient</code> parameter.
       </td>
     </tr>